kodedninja/nanoconstruct/readme.md

 Tiny tool to test and develop [nanocomponents](https://github.com/choojs/nanocomponent).

-`nanoconstruct` is a very simple wrapper around your components.
+`nanoconstruct` provides a very simple wrapper around your components and serves them on a simple interface you can access with your browser.
 It's inspired by [Kit](https://github.com/c8r/kit) and uses [budo](https://github.com/mattdesl/budo) under the hood.

 It includes [`choo-devtools`](https://github.com/choojs/choo-devtools), so you have access to the state and other Choo things, and [`tape`](https://github.com/substack/tape) for [testing](#tests).